lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`Path of the state data storage area`

-Enter the desired path for the :term:`state data storage area`, which by default is the same as the *first* of the :ref:`Content Storage Areas`.
+Enter the desired path for the :term:`state data storage area`, which by default is the same as the *first* :term:`content storage area` (see :ref:`Content Storage Area Settings`).

 .. index:: log storage area; configuration